CapsAdmin/NattLua/oh/lua/README.md

 The parts involved from turning oh code into lua are as following

 # syntax.lua
 Sets up the base syntax for the lexer and parser.
-You can define keywords, operators along with precedence, and other low level configuration.
+Language constructs such as keywords, operators, operator precedence, etc are defined here.

 # lexer.lua
 Used to create tokens from code.
-Each token consists of whitespace
+Each token can also contain whitespace.

 # parser.lua
 Parses the lua code into an abstract syntax tree